ssebs/ssebs-www/content/projects/go-mmp.md

 [Github Repo](https://github.com/ssebs/go-mmp)

-Simplify task automation with an arduino and some 3D printing.
+Automate computer tasks or add new shortcuts with an arduino and 3D printing.
 This lets you create shortcuts and run them at the press of a button, customizable through a YAML config file.

 > No device?
 No problem!
-You can still click on the buttons to run the macros.
+You can use the GUI to run the macros too!

 Here's what the GUI looks like, you can click the buttons to run the macro, or use the arduino to press them.

 ![screenshot of gui](https://raw.githubusercontent.com/ssebs/go-mmp/main/res/GUIScreenshot.png)

 Most of my keybinds are for an FPS shooter, for example typing "gg" in the chat.
+I also have a "skip song" button which is nice to have.

 ## What kind of macros can you make?
 - Shortcuts: